rhocela/wisdom-walk/docs/part-8/day-66.md

 **Study Questions:**
 1. How do the genealogies in Matthew and Luke demonstrate Jesus' qualifications as Messiah?
+2. How does Micah's prophecy about Bethlehem show God's detailed planning?
-2. What does the incarnation reveal about God's character and love?
+3. What does the incarnation reveal about God's character and love?
-3. Why was the virgin birth necessary for salvation?
+4. Why was the virgin birth necessary for salvation?
+5. What does it mean that the Messiah's origins are "from everlasting"?

 ---